dasautoooo/Parma/README.md

 To be added.

 ## Name Origin
 [Parma][3] is a city in the northern Italy, which is famous for its architecture, music and art.
-The reason of choosing this city name as the project name is that there was a famous typographer spent most his lifetime living and working in this city - [Giambattista Bodoni][4].
+The reason of choosing this city name as the project name is [Giambattista Bodoni][4], a famous typographer, who spent most his lifetime living and working in this city.

 Bodoni was an Italian typographer, type-designer in Parma.
 During his lifespan, he designed many typefaces that known as [Bodoni][5] nowadays.
-Each Mac has Bodoni font installed.
+Each Mac has Bodoni font installed, and free to use.

 ## Contributing
 To be added.